 Oliver Stone’s 1994 film “Natural Born Killers” was shot in quite a few different locations, including Arizona, New Mexico, Illinois and Indiana, as the story depicts two killers on a cross-country mass murder spree.
 In the opening scenes of the film, Micky and Mallory, played by Woody Harrelson and Juliette Lewis respectively, visit a restaurant on a desert road known as the “5 To 2 Cafe.”
 After some unwanted advances and rude remarks from some locals, things quickly turn violent.

-The building still stands all these years later, although it is long since boarded up and closed down.
+The building used in the scene was vacant at the time of filming and dressed to appear like a working establishment by the filmmakers.
+It still remains standing all these years later, although it is closed down and long since boarded up.
 The former diner can be found on AZ-99, along an isolated stretch on the outskirts of Winslow, Arizona.
 To visit in person, it feels quite remote.
 However, in reality, it’s only a few miles from Interstate 40, between the highway and the town of Leupp.
 The exact location of the building is 35°06’54.8″N, 110°52’20.3″W.

 LOCATION: AZ-99, Winslow, AZ 86047 (between Interstate 40 and Indian Rte 15, Leupp) (GPS coordinates: 35°06’54.8″N, 110°52’20.3″W)